Home » PowerShell » PowerShell – Print Environment Variables

 gci env: | sort-object name| Export-Csv -Path D:\env_variables.txt -NoTypeInformation

-The above command gets all environment variables with their name and values sorted by name field, and using Export-CSV, it prints all environment variables to the file.
+The above command gets all environment variables with their name and values sorted by name field, and using the Export-CSV command, it prints all environment variables to the file specified by the Path parameter.

-Cool Tip: Know more about how to get aduser using userprincipalname!
+Cool Tip: Know more about how to get an aduser using userprincipalname!

-PowerShell print all environment variables using GetChildItem Env
+PowerShell prints all environment variables using GetChildItem Env

 Get-ChildItem Env: | Sort Name